 - Barb: A small backward-facing spike that prevents the hook from coming loose from the fish’s mouth.

-- Point: A sharp, pointed edge designed to pierce a fish’s mouth.
+- Point: A sharp and pointed edge designed to pierce the mouth of a fish.

-The most common type but versatile for several reasons.
-They are used with live bait or lures.
+Single hook: The most common type, but versatile for several reasons.
+Used with live bait or lures.
 It is available in sizes from small trout hooks to large saltwater hooks.

-This fishing hook is designed to hook the fish in the corner of the mouth, reducing gut hooking and the survival rate of released fish.
+Circle hook: It is designed to hook the fish in the corner of the mouth.
+Reducing gut hooking and reducing the survival rate of released fish.
 Circle hooks are popular among catch-and-release anglers.
 This fishing hook is usually used for live bait fishing.

-This increases the chances of a hookup but can be difficult to remove.
-Often these hooks are used for species like bass and pike.
+Treble hooks: This increases the chances of a hookup, but can be difficult to remove.
+Often, these hooks are used for species like bass and pike.

-The eye is set at right angles to increase the lure’s speed in the water.
+Jig Hooks: The eye is set at right angles to increase the speed of the lure in the water.
 The jig hook is perfect for a variety of fishing styles.
 These hooks are adapted for catch-and-release by breaking or filing the barb.
-Selecting the right jig size is important, and the size of the bait and jig weight also play a role.

-This is popular with anglers.
-They are used for fishing in heavy-cover in the vegetation.
+Weedless Hook: This is popular with anglers.
+They are used for fishing in heavy cover in the vegetation.
 Weedless hooks have a thin guard that clips onto the point.
-This hook is set lightly enough to snap off when a fish takes your bait.
+This hook is set lightly enough that it will snap off as soon as a fish takes your bait.

-These are easy to remove and less harmful to fish.
+Siwash Hooks: These hooks are easy to remove and less harmful to fish.
 It has long lips and open eyelids for easy attachment.
-Siwash hooks are famous for their sharpness and strength.
+Siwash hooks are popular for their sharpness and strength.
 This hook is perfect for targeting larger fish like salmon and steelhead.
 It has lips and points so that they close the lure naturally and don’t come out once set.

 Fishing Hooks Size

-Finding the right size hook is essential before fishing.
-Fishing hooks are imperative tools for anglers and are crucial to successful fishing.
-Hooks are identified by numbers and “out” (pronounced “accent”).
+Finding the right size hook is important before fishing.
+Fishing hooks are essential tools for anglers and crucial to successful fishing.
+Manufacturers identify hooks by numbers and a term called “out” (pronounced “accent”).
 The sizing system can be confusing for beginners.
-Numbered hooks range from 32 (most minor) to 1 (most significant).
-Higher numbers on this scale indicate smaller hooks.
-After Aught Hooks size 1, on the other hand, the sizing switches to aughts.
+Numbered hooks range from 32 (smallest) to 1 (largest).
+Higher numbers on this scale mean smaller hooks.
+After Aught Hooks size 1, the sizing switches to Aught.
 It starts at 1/0 and increases to 20/0.
-A more significant number on this scale indicates a larger hook size.
+A larger number on this scale indicates a larger hook size.

 Size | Length (mm) | Length (inches) | Common Use |